schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 ## Type annotations

 Type annotations, introduced in *PEP-484* {cite}`PEP484`, allow developers to declare the expected types of function arguments and return values directly in the function signature.
-In the context of OOP, they serve as a precise specification of the interface contract: rather than relying on documentation or convention, the signature itself states what a method accepts and what it returns.
+Building on the class definitions above, they serve as a precise specification of the interface contract: rather than relying on documentation or convention, the signature itself states what a method accepts and what it returns.

 This is particularly valuable for abstract base classes.
 In the `Shape` example above, the annotation `-> float` on the abstract `area` and `perimeter` properties makes the required contract of any subclass explicit: